openjournals/openjournals-draft-action/README.md

 ### `journal`

-The journal for to which this paper will be submitted.
+The journal to which this paper will be submitted.
 May be either `joss` or `jose`.
 Defaults to `joss`.

 ### `paper-path`